 Reporting shadow economy activity (tax evasion)

-The random sampling exercises and further research on the trends in the oil market which are published on our website, demonstrate that Revenue’s overall strategy is successfully addressing the illicit trade in fuel.
+The random sampling programme and further research on the trends in the oil market are published on our website.
+It demonstrates that Revenue’s overall strategy is successfully addressing the illicit trade in fuel.

-We continue to review and refine our strategy so that it is effective and sufficiently forceful to deal with known and traders found to be involved in suspicious activity are investigated.
+We continue to review our strategy so we may effectively investigate traders involved in suspicious activity.
 If they are unable to account properly for the source or disposal of product, they face revocation of their licence, tax assessment and, where appropriate, prosecution.

-In our efforts to combat shadow economy activity relating to marked oils, Revenue has developed guidelines for mineral oil traders and has already received assurance from a number of suppliers that they are taking steps to guard against making supplies believed to be connected with fuel laundering.
+In our efforts to combat shadow economy activity relating to marked oils, Revenue has developed guidelines for mineral oil traders.
+Suppliers have assured Revenue that they are taking steps to prevent making supplies related to fuel laundering.

 Next: Tobacco smuggling